Jump to Heading

 3.4 Heat:

-Heat is also generated in the chemical reaction and has its own effects like:
+Heat is also generated in the chemical reaction and has its own affects like:

 Further propagation of fire.